 If you’re a chronic overpacker, you’ve probably had your fair share of struggles with the check-in luggage scale and bags that just won’t close.
 You might think you need to take advantage of your airline’s full luggage allowance, but the truth is you shouldn’t be filling up your luggage just because you can.

 Solution: Use a smaller suitcase.
-Take into account how long you’ll be traveling and how many of your outfits can be reused, and then find the appropriately sized luggage for the length of your trip.
+Consider how long you’ll be traveling and how many of your outfits can be reused, and then find luggage appropriately sized for the length of your trip.
 You’d be surprised how little you’ll need.

 Not Splurging When You Should

 This one varies from traveler to traveler, but everyone has that one thing they hate to spend money on.
-Personally, I’m very stubborn when it comes to paying for cabs or public transportation and often choose walking instead.
-The downside of this is that I’m often too tired to enjoy a night out or I suffer from aching feet.
+I’m very stubborn about paying for cabs or public transportation and often choose walking instead.
+The downside of this is that I’m often too tired to enjoy a night out, or I suffer from aching feet.
 For others, being too stubborn to spend might mean booking accommodation far from the center of town or missing out on a special food because it’s a little pricey.

 Solution: Give yourself a budget to splurge.
 This small act of premeditation can make a huge difference in your travel experience.
 Knowing you’ll have a little money set aside to live a little will help you feel more comfortable spending spontaneously.
 Remember, this should be a set budget totally separate from your emergency fund to remove any guilt you might have.